xalxnder/hangman/README.md

-# hangman
+# Hangman
-Hangman for the command line
+Hangman for the command line 😃